markdunning/backofen_lab_retreat_04_17/slides.md

 Take RNA-seq;

 - Do people want to run the analysis themselves
-- Or understand the basics and be able to interpret the output, maybe do some downstream analysis
+- Or understand the basics and be able to interpret the output
+  + maybe do some downstream analysis?
-- In our case will be a mix of the two
+- In our case it seems to be a mix of the two
 - Influence on choice of software
-  + R, Python notebook?
+  + R, jupyter notebook?
   + Galaxy?

 ---